Tax Strategies

 Can you take charitable tax deductions without itemizing?

-No, unlike the 2021 tax year, in order to take a tax deduction for your charitable contributions in 2023, your total deductions must exceed the standard deduction for your tax filing status.
+No, unlike the 2021 tax year, to take a tax deduction for your charitable contributions in 2023 and 2024, your total deductions must exceed the standard deduction for your tax filing status.
 It’s important to understand all of your eligible tax deductions so that you can determine how much extra it would take in charitable contributions to exceed the standard deduction.

 What can you take a tax deduction for?

-In order to make a charitable donation tax-deductible, you have to itemize your deductions.
-There are a number of tax deductions you can take in addition to your charitable contributions.
+To make a charitable donation tax-deductible, you have to itemize your deductions.
+There are several tax deductions you can take in addition to your charitable contributions.

 Some of the most common deductions include: